andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 According to their [filings](https://www.teatmik.ee/en/personlegal/11273563-My-Fitness-AS), My Fitness made roughly 5.4M euros in revenue in Q1 of 2020, which fell to about 1.8M euros in Q2 following the lockdown.
 That is a difference of more than 65% in a single quarter!
 During that time they also had to [let go of a large number of employees](https://www.err.ee/1072633/sajad-lepingulised-treenerid-voivad-lahinadalatel-too-kaotada) (in Estonian), including customer service personnel and personal trainers.

 It boggles my mind that knowing all of that _and_ with subsequent restrictions looming on the horizon that the head honchos at My Fitness are not willing to put in to practice known methods of combating the virus.
-Instead, they waste their time with platitudes that serve no one, but the most ignorant among us.
+Instead, they waste their time with platitudes that serve no one but the most ignorant among us.

 I don't pretend to know how rosy things could be for them in the future should they opt for a stricter approach, but a big part of me really wants to believe that if they went all out with protecting their members, employees, and themselves in a larger sense, by:

 * making mask-wearing mandatory;
 * hiring staff to enforce all that they claim to enforce in every club;
 * having their clubs accredited with levels of cleanliness and safety;
-* and being vocal with all that they do;
+* and being vocal with all of the above;

-then could make a substantial case to be an exception to the next lockdown where sports facilities are mandated shut.
+then they could make a substantial case for their clubs to be an exception to the next lockdown where sports facilities are mandated shut.
 Wouldn't all of that still be a net benefit to their revenue _and_ image should everything go awry again?